moritzWa/ai-basics-coursework/README.md

 - [CS50 AI](https://www.remnote.io/a/-guild-artificial-intelligence-e-g-ai-basics-fall-2020-/5fb8ecbdf80fff004588924d)

 ## Projects
-My projects focus on planning because its techniques will be applied in my current CODE project study journey.
+My projects focus on planning because its techniques will be applied in my current CODE project [Study Journey](https://studyjourney.netlify.app/).
 I focused less on reasoning because there isn't much application of its techniques in our project.

 ### Planning